 31 Reasons My Chicken is Limping

-If you notice your chicken limping, it’s important to determine the cause and take appropriate action.
+Now, if you notice your chicken limping, it’s important to determine the cause and take appropriate action.

 Below, we’ll discuss some of the most common reasons why chickens limp and share tips on how to help them heal.
 We’ll also suggest ways to prevent injuries from happening in the first place.